Magnifica Air, Uber-Luxury US Airline Startup, Coming 2027: Is It Realistic?

 The airline business is a really tough industry, and generally speaking, odds are stacked against startups.
 So many startups we’ve seen in the US over the years have had the same idea, of wanting to undercut the competition on price.
 So it’s nice to see a different startup concept for once, reflecting the premium travel trends we’ve seen.

-Some OMAAT readers may remember my post from a few months ago about my US premium airline startup idea.
+Some OMAAT readers may remember my post from several months ago about my US premium airline startup idea.
 It’s actually quite similar to this, though my only concern is that the airline might be going a little bit too upmarket.
 The airline business isn’t easy, and I tend to think that to be successful, you need a big loyalty play, you need upsell opportunities, and you need to diversify your revenue a bit, and that’s an area where the opportunities for Magnifica Air may be limited.

 Admittedly there’s a big market between a standard domestic first class product and private travel, but to what extent will this be able to bridge the gap?
 The general challenges are that: